unbound-tech/pycryptoki/docs/problems.rst

 Another example::

-    from pycryptoki.conversions import to_bytestring, from_hex
+    from pypkcs11.conversions import to_bytestring, from_hex
     some_hex_data = "06abde23df89"
     data_to_encrypt = to_bytestring(from_hex(some_hex_data))
     c_encrypt(session, key, data_to_encrypt, mechanism)